digitalrebar/provision/doc/operation.rst

 Machine Operations
 ++++++++++++++++++

+A :ref:`rs_model_machine` is typically a physical bare metal server, as DRP is intended to operate on bare metal infrastructure.
+However, it can represent a Virtual Machine instance and provision it equally.
+DRP does not provide *control plane* activities for virtualized environments (eg *VM Create*, etc. operations).

 Creating a Machine
 ------------------

 It might be necessary to create a :ref:`rs_model_machine`.
 Given the IP that the machine will boot as all that is required is to create the machine and assign a :ref:`rs_model_bootenv`.
 To do this, do the following:

   ::

     drpcli machine create '{ "Name": "greg.rackn.com", "Address": "1.1.1.1" }'

 This would create the :ref:`rs_model_machine` named *greg.rackn.com* with an expected IP Address of *1.1.1.1*.  *dr-provision* will create the machine, create a UUID for the node, and assign the :ref:`rs_model_bootenv` based upon the *defaultBootEnv* :ref:`rs_model_prefs`.

   ::